Adolph Germer: Return to union organizing

 Thereafter, he left the employment of the Socialist Party, obtaining a job as a worker in the oil industry in California in 1923, where he was a member of the Oil Field, Gas Well and Refinery Workers Union.
 He later worked as an organizer for that union.

 Germer was active in the 1924 Presidential campaign of Robert M. La Follette.

 In 1926, Germer returned to Chicago, where he worked for a large real estate firm, remaining in that occupation until the onset of the depression in 1930.

 In 1930, Germer was elected a vice president of the reorganized United Mine Workers of America.
 The following year, he returned to his hometown of Mt.
 Olive, Illinois and went to work again as a miner until the mine was closed due to the economic downturn.

 In June 1931, Germer took a position as editor of the Rockford Labor News, remaining in that role until the end of 1933.

 In November 1935, Germer was appointed by John L. Lewis as the first field representative for the Congress of Industrial Organizations.
 It this capacity, Germer was a participant in the organizing campaigns and strike activities of the auto and rubber workers of the upper Midwest.
 Germer was particularly important as a key organizer in the 1937 United Auto Workers strike against General Motors.

 Germer officially retired from the AFL-CIO on April 1, 1955, but he continued to serve the organization on special assignments.

 Death and legacy

-After retirement, Germer moved back home to Illinois, dying in Rockford, IL in May 1966.
+After retirement, Germer moved back home to Illinois, and died of cancer in Rockford, IL on May 26, 1966 at the age of 85.

 The main part of Germer's papers are held by the State Historical Society of Wisconsin located at Madison and are available on microfilm.
 Another smaller assortment, relating to his activity from 1945 to 1947 with the World Federation of Trade Unions, reposes at Cornell University in Ithaca, New York.

 An oral history interview was conducted with Germer on his experience as a United Auto Workers organizer in 1959.
 That material rests at the Reuther Library of Wayne State University, located in Detroit, Michigan.